n-e-sherman/mps/README.md

 # mps
-Calculates spectral function using Krylov method with iTensor.
+Library that calculates spectral functions using the Chebyshev method, and time-dependent correlation functions.

 This code depends on the ITensor library.